SepticElectronics/High-Speed-Timer/README.md

 A MIPI10 JTAG programming header is available and can be used for reprogramming the FPGA or for a boundary scan of both the FPGA and the MCU.
 A 4-Pin (2.54 mm) UART connector is provided for reprogramming the MCU.
+Three SMA connectors are used with 3.3 V LVCMOS signal-level for triggering and resetting the measurements

+The PCB is designed to fit inside the Thorlabs EEB3311 housing.

 *This project started out as a Product Design / Layout challenge for myself and is still in a very early WIP-stage.
 Any (constructive) input is very much appreciated.*
 **Please note that all of the mentioned features are purely implemented on a PCB / Schematic level.
 No software, except for the FPGA configuration, has been written yet.**